-An Illinois (IL) eviction notice is a document a landlord sends to their tenant to notify them that they may face eviction for violating the terms of the lease.
+An Illinois (IL) Eviction Notice is a document a landlord sends to their tenant to notify them that they may face eviction for violating the lease terms.
 Such violations include failure to pay rent on time and performing illegal activities on the premises.

 If the tenant fails to comply with the eviction notice, the landlord may file a complaint with their local Circuit Court Clerk in the county where the property is located to begin eviction proceedings.
 In Illinois, an eviction proceeding is known as a Forcible Entry and Detainer Action.

 For reference, an Illinois Eviction Notice may also be referred to as:

 - Illinois Notice to Quit

 - Illinois Notice to Pay Rent or Quit